 To count words from a cell you need to combine the LEN function with the SUBSTITUTE function.
 And the formula will be (Text is in cell A1):

 When you refer to a cell using this formula, it will return 7 in the result.
 And yes, you have a total of 7 words in the cell.

 Before getting into this formula just think this way.
 In a normal sentence if you have eight words then you will definitely have 7 spaces in those words.
 Right?

 That means you will always have one word more than the spaces.
-The idea is simple: If you want to count the words, count the spaces and add one in them.
-Now, to understand this formula you need to split it into three parts.
+The idea is simple: If you want to count the words, count the spaces and add one to them.
+To understand this formula you need to split it into three parts.

 The total number of characters with spaces and the total number of characters without spaces.
-And when you subtract both of these numbers get the number of spaces and in the end, you have to add one in it.
+And when you subtract both numbers get the number of spaces and in the end, you must add one to it.
 It returns 7 in the result which is the total number of words in the cell.